Managing and Maintaining open spaces, events and transport

 We support local organisations and contribute to the care of public rights of way.
 We give grants to local organisations, support local groups and ‘Friends’ groups, and detached youth work.
 In conjunction with neighbouring parishes and South Gloucestershire Council, we support a night bus through the area.

-We manage and maintain the local skateboard park at Bromley Heath, in addition to all the local bus shelters, some seating, litter bins and dog bins – further details can be found in the specific section for each committee opposite.
+We manage and maintain the local skateboard park at Bromley Heath, in addition to all the local bus shelters, some seating, litter bins and dog bins – further details can be found throughout this website.

-In addition to this website, D&BH PC ensures that regular newsletter articles are circulated via Downend Voice to keep local residents informed.
+In addition to the website, D&BH PC ensures that regular newsletter articles are circulated via Downend Voice to keep local residents informed.

 South Gloucestershire Council

-The District Council is responsible for ensuring that streets and public spaces in the area are clean and well managed, meeting the needs of the communities that use them.
+The Unitary Authority is responsible for ensuring that streets and public spaces in the area are clean and well managed, meeting the needs of the communities that use them.

 Do you know of any problems in your area?
 Missing manhole cover?
 Potholes?
 Litter bins need emptying?
 Why not report problems by e-mailing firstname.lastname@example.org.
 Alternatively call 01454 868000.